SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 1. Audio is more critical than video for many applications and should be prioritized differently than video.
-The client may indicate this preference to the network by selecting the importance value of audio packets as the highest priority.
+The client may indicate this preference to a network by selecting the importance value of audio packets as the highest priority.

     Requirement: REQ-PACKET-PRIORITY, REQ-MEDIA-AV-SEPARATE,
     REQ-PAYLOAD-CLIENT-DECIDES (defined in {{x-req-def}}).

-    Impact: With the above requirement met, audio clarity could be maintained better in challenging network and during reactive events ensuring better user experience.
+    Impact: With the above requirement met, audio clarity could be maintained better in resource-constrained networks and during reactive events ensuring better user experience.

 2. The server (or relay) sends the same stream to many receivers, including the same metadata (especially with media over QUIC).
 Different clients have different priorities for different types of traffic.
-This would result in change in priorities for the same type of traffic a single server sends, based on the user/client.
+This would result in change in priorities for the same type of traffic that a single server sends, based on the user/client.

     Requirement: REQ-PAYLOAD-CLIENT-DECIDES.

-    Impact: With the above requirement met, each client/user preferences are prioritized accordingly while maintaining scalability on the server, since the metadata the server sends still remains the same for all the connections.
+    Impact: With the above requirement met, each client/user preferences are prioritized accordingly while maintaining scalability on the server, since the metadata that the server sends still remains the same for all the connections.

 3. Video contains partial frames and full frames, which need to be distinguished so that full frames can be indicated to the network.